nicholassm/disruptor-rs/README.md

  // as well.
 ```

+The library also supports pinning threads on cores to avoid latency induced by context switching.
-A more advanced usage with multiple producers and multiple interdependent consumers could look like this:
+A more advanced usage demonstrating this and with multiple producers and multiple interdependent consumers could look like this:

 ```rust
 use disruptor::Sequence;